 The last item was seen as a way for co-workers to connect.
 An intriguing idea, this source scored low among respondents probably because of its newness.
 Companies are just starting to use this tool as a source of innovation.

-Two key takeaways emerged from this from the section: the importance of openness and the need for agility.
-Clearly, a company’s openness to other’s ideas, to change, and to exchange is dominant.
+Two key takeaways emerged from this section: the importance of openness and the need for agility.
+Clearly, a company’s openness to others’ ideas, to change, and to exchange is dominant.
 Openness drives the innovation culture.

 But agility comes in a close second.
 Agility enables companies to improvise when necessary.
 Otherwise, they’ll fail in a continuous change environment.